New Student Orientation

 - get your UMassPass student ID card

-- enjoy late night fun, get free food at the Scallywagon food truck, and meet lots of people
+- enjoy late night fun and meet lots of people

 Students requiring special accommodations